Cruel and Two Casserole Punishment Live in St. Paul

 You know, a lot of people hear me on this program not swearing

-I would encourage you, if you like swears, to check out my comedy show, Jordan Jesse Go, with my friend Jordan Morris, a legendary professional comic and television comedy writer.
+I would encourage you, if you like swears, to check out my comedy show, Jordan Jesse Goh, with my friend Jordan Morris, a legendary professional comic and television comedy writer.

-We have a great time every week on Jordan Jesse Go with famous and less famous comedy voices joined for just 75 or so minutes of real pure silliness.
+We have a great time every week on Jordan Jesse Go with famous and less famous comedy voices joined for just 75 or so minutes of real pure silliness, just no content at all,

-Recent guests have included, oh, just the other day, we had Margaret Cho on the program, for example,
+Recent guests have included, included, oh, just the other day, we had Margaret Cho on the program, for example.
+Yeah.

 Give it a listen.